Skip to content

 Buy the SteelSeries Arctis Nova Pro Wireless if you don't want to think about charging, you stream or play across multiple platforms, and the price is fine.
 The hot-swap battery system is the killer feature.

-Buy the HyperX Cloud III Wireless if you want a simple, light, long-battery headset and you don't care about software ecosystems.
-The honest value pick.
+Buy the HyperX Cloud III S Wireless if you want a simple, long-battery headset and you do not care about heavier software ecosystems.
+The older Cloud III Wireless is now mainly a clearance-value buy.

 Buy the Logitech G Pro X 2 Lightspeed if you play competitive shooters seriously and mic quality matters more than comfort flexibility.
 The professional choice.